-- 1.3.2.1 Subject to survey by the Register in the process of construction are: - .1 steam boilers (including waste-heat boilers), steam superheaters and economizers operating at working pressure of 0,07 MPa and upwards; - .2 thermal liquid boilers (with organic working medium), including waste-heat boilers; - .3 heat exchangers and vessels, which under operating conditions are filled fully or partially with gas or vapour at working pressure of 0,07 MPa and over, and which have a capacity of 0,025 m3 and over, or with the product of pressure, in MPa, by capacity, in m3, being 0,03 MPa·m3 and upwards; - .4 desalinating plants; - .5 condensers of main and auxiliary machinery; - .6 oil burning equipment; - .7 water heating boilers designed for water temperatures above 115 °C; - .8 coolers, heaters and filters of fuel and lubricating oil and water for main and auxiliary engines; - .9 automatic devices for control of salinity of boiler feed water;
+1.3.2.1 Subject to survey by the Register in the process of construction are:

+.1 steam boilers (including waste-heat boilers), steam superheaters and economizers operating at working pressure of 0,07 MPa and upwards;

+.2 thermal liquid boilers (with organic working medium), including waste-heat boilers;

+.3 heat exchangers and vessels, which under operating conditions are filled fully or partially with gas or vapour at working pressure of 0,07 MPa and over, and which have a capacity of 0,025 $m^3$ and over, or with the product of pressure, in MPa, by capacity, in $m^3$ , being 0,03 MPa $m^3$ and upwards;
-2 For the purpose of the Table flammable medium is any liquid or gas with a flash point less than 60 °C.

-3 For heat exchangers, the parameters of the two working media participating in the heat exchange shall be taken into account, the vessel class being selected according to the largest parameter for each medium.
+.4 desalinating plants;

+.5 condensers of main and auxiliary machinery;

+.6 oil burning equipment;

+.7 water heating boilers designed for water temperatures above 115 °C;

+.8 coolers, heaters and filters of fuel and lubricating oil and water for main and auxiliary engines;

+.9 automatic devices for control of salinity of boiler feed water;

-- .10 incinerator boilers. - 1.3.2.2 Exempt from the survey by the Register in the process of construction are the heat exchangers and pressure vessels indicated in 1.1.1.2 and 1.1.1.6. - 1.3.2.3 Water heating boilers designed for water temperatures above 115 °C shall comply, as regards the materials used and scantlings of elements, with the requirements for steam boilers specified in the present Part.
+.10 incinerator boilers.

+1.3.2.2 Exempt from the survey by the Register in the process of construction are the heat exchangers and pressure vessels indicated in 1.1.1.2 and 1.1.1.6.

+1.3.2.3 Water heating boilers designed for water temperatures above 115 °C shall comply, as regards the materials used and scantlings of elements, with the requirements for steam boilers specified in the present Part.